VolcanicArts/VRCToolkit/README.md

 A collection of tools designed to aid in the development of VRC avatar and world content.

 # Install Instructions
-If you're wanting to use the VRCPackageManager on its own, install that first and then install anything else you want from it.
+If you're wanting to use VRCPackageManager install that first and then install anything else afterwards.\
-If you're wanting to use the VRCPackageManager and UdonBehaviours, install VRCPackageManager, then SDK3World, then UdonSharp, then UdonBehaviours.
+If you're wanting to use UdonBehaviours, install VRCPackageManager, then SDK3World, then UdonSharp, then UdonBehaviours.
+All are available inside VRCPackageManager.

 # Editor
 ## VRCPackageManager